accebenton/Risky/still-to-do.md

 BACKEND TASKS
 ----Definitely Add-----
-5. Add a little info icon in the risk level table header
+5. replace i with a little info icon in the risk level table header
-3. separate riskRoutes into smaller route files
 5. change the anchor for /viewrisk to risk name, not id? or both?
 7. i have some error msgs come up in the console. is this correct way to show msgs for developers? - research
-2. update colours of success messages. not clear that they are different, need to set time on how long message lasts -- dont like placement of message
+1. write some test cases out and record, fix any issues
+4. GDPR or privacy notice in footer?
 ----would be good to add but not essential-----

 2. user assign the risk to a sprint ie sprint 2